Website Issues

 Internet Explorer 8

 Internet Explorer 8 is a success in my opinion.
-The software developers have worked well to make is comply with many standards.
+The software developers have worked well to make it comply with many standards.
 There are some issue but this is a major relief over IE7.
 IE8 is more customisable tool, has tidy toolbars and requires less hassle than IE7 as you don't need to do many registry tweaks to move toolbars around.
 If you are considering upgrading from IE 6 then bypass IE7 and go straight to IE8 as there is a compatibility mode for IE7.
 I wish this included compatibility with IE6 as well.

 Netscape browsers

 Netscape users, please note this browser is at the end of production.
 Since losing a large share of the browser war (first to MS, then to Firefox), the team has decided to call it a day.
 The latest version is 9.
 More info can be found on the end of Netscape.
-Netscape advise their customers to make the switch to Firefox, otherise I'd advise people to make the move to Opera.
+Netscape advise their customers to make the switch to Firefox, otherwise I'd advise people to make the move to Opera.

 Opera and Safari

-Unix / Linux Users
+UNIX / Linux Users

 Good news for Linux users.
 I have tested Konqueror and Sea Monkey and they work a treat.
 Unfortunately Sea Monkey does not support CSS properly.
 Konqueror is compliant as far as I can tell.
 Beats Sea Monkey, IE6 and Firefox 2.
 Throughout the site I had no major issues.